balexbyrd/sense-oObject/README.md

 ### Note: If using Qlik Sense +2.2 you must open up the oObject.html file and comment & uncomment the css and js html script they conveniently changed between the versions.
 The instructions are (should be) obvious :D

+### If using this from Qlik Sense Desktop, you must navigate to the application in a browser http://localhost:4848/hub/ in order for this to work.

+### You must allow pop-ups in your browser

 ## License

 MIT